sem4-fullstackjs/Exam/README.md

 Check out my [reading-list-project](https://github.com/sem4-fullstackjs/Period-4/tree/master/graphql-playlist) - Here i've made an application using Apollo and GraphQL to make myself a reading-list, where i can display all the books, get information about that book, and add more books.

-In.order to run, open up two terminals and `npm start` both the client and the server.
+In order to run, open up two terminals and `npm start` both the client and the server.

 ### Provide a number of examples demonstrating creating, updating and deleting with Mutations.
 You should provide examples both running in a Sandbox/playground and examples executed in an Apollo Client.